wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 If the value cannot be duplicated, then it will be allocated a physical location in the tag entry's addressable range.
 This requires extra allocation logic as in a conventional compressed cache.

+When a dirty write back from the upper level updates an existing block in the LLC, the block is removed by removing all 64-bit words from all banks, recompressed, and then re-inserted.
+When a block is evicted from the LLC, all 64-bit words are removed, and the tag entry is invalidated.
+To perform garbage collection for 64-bit words that are not referred to by any valid block, an extra reference count array is maintained for every 64-bit word.
+The reference count is decremented when a block referring to the 64-bit word is removed from the cache.
+A slot with the reference count being zero can be allocated to fulfill insertion requests.